denzza/versionCange/README.md

 4. Set the files that you want to exclude from changes

 ### Executing program
-1. Navigate to the location of the script: cd C:\dev\GIT\IPTools\versioncange
+1. Navigate to the location of the script exmpl: cd C:\dev\GIT\Tools\versionchange

 2. run the configRun.py script in windows: python configRun.py